 Supporting Breastfeeding Employees in the Workplace

 Supporting working mothers with their infant feeding goals benefits employers1 – e.g. by reducing skill/talent loss, increasing productivity of returning mothers at a time they often fall behind in the labour market2 – and wider society3.
 The Health and Safety Executive (HSE) state employers must provide breastfeeding employees somewhere suitable to rest.
 This area should be hygienic and private, provide somewhere to lie down and include facilities to store breast milk.
 It is specifically stated that toilets are not a suitable place.
 The employer is required to consider any risks to breastfeeding employees in an individual risk assessment.
 However, there is more to supporting breastfeeding employers than simply providing somewhere to express milk, and our project aims to research and understand this issue in more depth.
+Early insights from our research suggest there are some simple initial steps that organisations can take to support breastfeeding employees and their mental well-being:

 What are the benefits of your organisation taking part?